donaldshen/sicp/README.md

 # SICP solutions
-I also have some source code in those files whose names start with `ch`.

->todo: need refactoring the codes.
+>todo: The styles of code are so different between first chapters and latter chapters.
+Need refactoring the codes.